torchbox/wagtail-wordpress-import/README.md

 4. Create a `log` folder in the root of your site.
 The import script will need to write report files to this folder, you may need to set the permissions on the folder.
 5. Add `"wagtail_wordpress_import"` to your INSTALLED_APPS config in your settings.py file.

-### BASE_URL for importing images and documents
+### Site URL for importing images and documents

-The importer will need to know what the URL is for the website to download images and documents from.

-Set the `BASE_URL` setting in your sites settings to the URL of the website that the images and documents will be imported from.
+Add a setting of `WAGTAIL_WORDPRESS_IMPORTER_SOURCE_DOMAIN` in your sites settings and set it to the the URL of the website that the images and documents will be imported from.

-*If you need to use a different URL in `BASE_URL` you can use `WAGTAIL_WORDPRESS_IMPORTER_BASE_URL`.*

 ### First steps to configure your Wagtail app